hayleykisiel21/Diamond-Pricing/README.md

 # Diamond-Pricing

-A statistically significant data model is created in order to predict the price of a Blue Nile diamond.
+A statistically significant model is created in order to predict the price of a Blue Nile diamond.

 ## Description